-Unlike traditional infrequent climate surveys, ei Pulse by Linewize checks in with every student once a week.
+Unlike traditional infrequent climate surveys, Linewize Pulse checks in with every student once a week.
 With a weekly check-in, staff who provide front-line care to students get real-time insight into the wellbeing of individual students as well as the whole school.